University of Technology Sydney

 Strategy 5: Feedback

 Students will receive a range of feedback over the course of this subject.
 First, students will receive feedback on their ideas and interpretation of key theories of international law as part of the subject’s discussion-based learning and in-class case studies.
 Second, students will be given direct feedback from both the subject instructor/s and their peers on understanding of subject materials through the Group Presentation: Theory and Case Study Task (Assessment Task 2); which will feed into their guided research project (Assessment Task 3).
-And third, students will receive direct and targeted feedback on their guided research project, during the semi-structured Research Essay Workshop.
+And third, students will receive direct and targeted feedback on their guided research project in development and on the final submitted work.

 Subject Delivery:

-This subject is delivered in intensive mode: five full days (six hours each).
-Classes include a combination of seminars and workshops, along with guest lectures where appropriate.
-The final full day is run as a mini-conference, in which students orally present their Group Presentation: Theoretical Case Study Analysis (Assessment Task 2) to seminar leaders and their peers.
+This subject is delivered in intensive mode: five days.
+Classes include a combination of seminars and workshops.
+The morning of the final full day is run as a mini-conference, in which students orally present their Group Presentation: Theoretical Case Study Analysis (Assessment Task 2) to seminar leaders and their peers.

 Content (topics)